mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Introduction

-The TRS-80 floppy remapper dynamically remaps the floppy disk drives (e.g. 0 through 3) in vintage TRS-80 Model 3, 4, and 4P computers.
+The TRS-80 floppy remapper is a simple board which dynamically remaps the floppy disk drives in vintage TRS-80 Model 3, 4, and 4P computers.

 The main reason for remapping the floppy drives on these computers